CyberCactus64/lighweight-always-on-top/README.md

 # Simple and Lightweight alternative to AlwaysOnTop from Powertoys (by Microsoft), written in C++ :)

 ### HOW TO RUN:
- - Compile and run the code with: `./Compile.bat`
+ - Easily compile the code with: `./Compile.bat`
  - It only compiles the main program (Light-AlwaysOnTop.cpp) not the testing version (Tests.cpp)

 ### HOW TO USE: